broxus/octusbridge-solana-docs/MVP/from_ever_to_solana_with_solana_tokens.md

 8. Relays send confirm withdrawal to `Token proxy`, containing payload from `Everscale`.
 9. `Token Proxy` gets requested round relays info (public keys, addresses), checks that callers address is relay and round is not expired.
 10. If all is ok, `Token Proxy` program saves relays approval to withdrawal account and checks if there are enough confirms.
+11. `Token proxy` checks that withdrawal amount is below the limit.
+In other case it changes state to `Waiting for approve`.
-11. `Token proxy` checks vault balance.
+12. `Token proxy` checks vault balance.
-12. If balance is enough, `Token proxy` program calls transfer tokens on `SPL token` program.
+13. If balance is enough, `Token proxy` program calls transfer tokens on `SPL token` program.
-13. `SPL token` program decreases `Vault` account tokens and increases users tokens balance.
+14. `SPL token` program decreases `Vault` account tokens and increases users tokens balance.
+15. `Token proxy` sets state to `Processed`.

 ### Withdraw account